PingOne Advanced Identity Cloud

 Example with an access token

-A user chooses to transfer money using their bank application, an OAuth 2.0 client.
-The user authenticates to the application and trusts the application to act on their behalf when accessing the internal banking system to perform transactions.
-When the user authenticates, the application gets a subject token with change_data, create_accounts, read_accounts, and transfer scopes.
+An end user chooses to transfer money using their bank application, an OAuth 2.0 client.
+The end user authenticates to the application and trusts the application to act on their behalf when accessing the internal banking system to perform transactions.
+When the end user authenticates, the application gets an access token with change_data, create_accounts, read_accounts, and transfer scopes.
 The scopes represent all banking services available through the application.

 oauth2-token-exchange-1